corywebbmedia/com_cw_quickblocks/readme.md

 If you want to override any of the 4 standard layouts, you have to create a template override as follows:

-1. Copy `/modules/mod_cw_quickblocks/{FILENAME}.php to /templates/{YOUR_TEMPLATE}/html/mod_cw_quickblocks/{FILENAME}.php`
+1. Copy `/modules/mod_cw_quickblocks/{FILENAME}.php` to `/templates/{YOUR_TEMPLATE}/html/mod_cw_quickblocks/{FILENAME}.php`
 2. Modify as needed

-_Note: If you want to have multiple template overrides, you can create multiple copies of {FILENAME}.php, but give it different names.
+_Note: If you want to have multiple template overrides, you can create multiple copies of `{FILENAME}.php`, but give it different names.
 Each new override will be available in as an option in the Alternate Layout parameter in the module._